RetroReversing/retroReversing/pages/n64/N64BootCode.md

 editlink: /n64/N64BootCode.md
 ---

+# Introduction to Nintendo 64 Bootcode
 In this post we will be exploring the Nintendo 64 Bootstrapping Code or Boot code for short.

 The boot code is a short piece of MIPS assembly code located in every single N64 ROM that starts at offset 0x40 and has a size of 4032 bytes.

 Technically any code could have been placed in this section of the ROM as long as it initialises the hardware, but in practise there were only a couple of variations on the standard bootcode.

+## Different Bootcodes used
 The Boot Codes can be named after the CIC (Lockout) chip that they were created to work with and have the format `CIC-NUS-####`, to detect which boot code has which name we can take the MD5 hash of the code and compare it to the table below [^3].